Seagate/cortx/doc/community-build/docker/cortx-all/README.md

 # Generate CORTX container images

-This document provides step-by-step instructions to build required binaries and generate the CORTX-ALL container image.
+This document provides step-by-step instructions to build required binaries and generate the CORTX container images.

 ## Prerequisites